Developing Models to Capture Tail Events in Energy Markets

-Duration: 5 months
+Duration: 4 months

-Proposed start date: 4 March 2019
+Proposed start date: June 2019

-Please note: Due to funding requirements, students must have Australian Citizenship or Permanent Residency to apply.
-Any applicants not meeting this requirement will be ineligible for this project.
+PLEASE NOTE: Due to funding requirements, students must have Australian or New Zealand Citizenship or Permanent Residency to apply.
+Any applicants not meeting this requirement will automatically be deemed ineligible for this project.

 Please visit APR Internship website for more information and details on how to apply.